lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 }
 {{< /highlight >}}

-So we pass a value to the respond-above mixin in the form of a Bootstrap breakpoint.
+So we can pass a value to the respond-above mixin in the form of a Bootstrap breakpoint.

 {{< highlight scss >}}
 @include respond-above(sm) {